How to Request a Travel Signature on your Form I-20 or DS-2019

 You will need your travel dates, passport and visa information, and a full time enrollment verification showing the current semester.
 Email firstname.lastname@example.org to request this; Law School students email email@example.com.

 Log in to the Scholar/Employee Portal with email and password

 Click on Travel Signature

-- Log in to the ISSS Portal to review your Medical Insurance Confirmation record on your User Home Page.
-If you do not yet have one, complete one here.
-If your insurance information has changed, you must complete a new Medical Insurance Confirmation record.
+- Log in to the ISSS Portal to review your Medical Insurance Confirmation record on your User Home Page (look to your "Records" on the left hand side).
+If you cannot find this, or if your health insurance policy has changed or been renewed since you last completed the form, submit a new Medical Insurance Confirmation Record.

 - Log in to the Scholar/Employee Portal (with email and password, NOT NetID) and click Requests.

 - Review or update Submit Medical Insurance Documentation request.
 Look to your Completed Requests.
 If you do not have a Submit Insurance Documentation request, please submit this now.
 If you have a Submit Insurance Documentation request submitted please click on this to review the information.
 If your insurance information has changed or is expired, you must complete a new Submit Insurance Documentation request.

 Step 3: Pick up your paper I-20 or DS-2019 at ISSS